IP-AI • JUNE 18, 2019

 If we look at the jail.
 For Maori people, we make up more than 50% of the jail population yet we are only 15% of the wider population.

-Quite often a reason for that is described as racism or racial profiling but if we look at the other Pacific peoples that are in our wider population in [00:04:46 foreign language] New Zealand we can see that only 11% of the jail population is actually made up of other non-Maori Polynesian or Pacific Island people.
+Quite often a reason for that is described as racism or racial profiling but if we look at the other Pacific peoples that are in our wider population in Aotearoa, New Zealand, we can see that only 11% of the jail population is actually made up of other non-Maori Polynesian or Pacific Island people.
 So then that suggests something quite different.

 We know that most of our people at least have a first or second degree relative that has either been to jail or is in jail.
 So when we talk about law enforcement and AI we're mindful that, what are the risks there that we need to be mindful of.
 Data, if it's being mined or if it's being categorized or if it's being curated in a way for law enforcement, needs to take into account that that data is biased.